netpalantir/GettextParser/README.md

 * An item in keywords list: `-k%k`
 * An item in input files list: `%f`
 * Source code charset: `--from-code=%c`

+Attention: do not add extra whitespace, as this will confuse PoEdit (eg: `-k %k` will not work).

 ## Known issues
 * plurals are not supported for Smarty (planned)